Community Conduct Policy

 1. Demonstrating good sporting conduct and an understanding of the importance of fair play and respect when attending the College’s sporting events

-2. Complying with applicable occupational health and safety and risk-management procedures.
+2. Complying with applicable health and safety and risk-management procedures.

 3. Complying with any reasonable directions given by the College’s staff or other duly authorised College delegate.

-4. Showing appropriate care and regard for the property of the College and other.
+4. Showing appropriate care and regard for the property of the College.
 Any damage should be promptly reported to the College.

 5. Dressing appropriately for the occasion.